 Chanel Holland is a lead teaching artist for BalletX’s in-school dance education program, Dance eXchange.
-She also teaches weekly dance classes at BalletX’s Center for World Premiere Choreography at 1923 Washington Ave.
+She also teaches weekly dance classes at BalletX’s Center for World Premiere Choreography.
 We recently caught up with Chanel to learn more about her awesome BalletX team spirit!

 When did you realize dance would become your career path?

 I was accepted into the Alvin Ailey School in the summer of 2007, when I was 16 years old.
 At the time my neighborhood was experiencing extremely high crime rate, so I felt then that dance saved me and that I would be destined for greatness.
 My acceptance into the program opened my eyes to the term “the road to success is inevitable.”

 Who are your dance heroes, and how have they inspired you?

 For me, all artists inspire me.
 Children, adults, the wise, etc. Any human being who has invested time into learning and building a skill inspires me.
 Everyone from Judith Jamison, a legend in the dance industry, to my dance eXchange students.
 They all inspire me to continue to grow as an artist, teaching artist, and dancer.